 What are Grandfathered PLans?

-Health Net Flyer if health plans significantly raise co-payments or deductibles, or if they significantly reduce benefits – for example, if they stop covering treatment for a disease like HIV/AIDS or cystic fibrosis – they’ll lose their grandfathered status and their customers will get the same full set of consumer protections as new plans. (healthreform.gov)
+Check out the Health Net Flyer where it explains that if health plans significantly raise co-payments or deductibles, or if they significantly reduce benefits – for example, if they stop covering treatment for a disease like HIV/AIDS or cystic fibrosis – they’ll lose their grandfathered status and their customers will get the same full set of consumer protections as new plans. (healthreform.gov)

 View this chart for the differences in the Mandates for NEW plans and for the Older Grandfathered Plans.